- What’s involved in a typical Botox injection?

 If the signs of aging on your skin are bothering you, turning to Botox injections is something that you might wish to do.
 It is something that many others who want to achieve a more youthful look decide to opt for, and a Botox injection is a simple procedure that takes only minutes to perform.

 Botox injections do not involve anesthesia because there is no surgery involved.
-However, the certified nurse injection specialists who are responsible for performing your Botox injection will help ensure that the process is as painless as possible.
+However, the certified nurse injection specialists and doctors who are responsible for performing your Botox injection will help ensure that the process is as painless as possible.
 While a Botox injection does involve the use of a fine needle that is inserted into muscle, most people who receive these injections report that any discomfort is minimal.

 After entering your system, the Botox will block signals sent by your nerves to the muscles in the area of your skin that is affected by wrinkles.
 Without those signals, the muscle that was injected cannot contract, and the wrinkles relax and soften as a result.